Vector-quantized Image Modeling with Improved VQGAN: Vector-quantized Images with ViT-VQGAN

 The core network architectures used by both VQVAE and VQGAN to encode and reconstruct images are CNNs.
 VQGAN introduces transformer-like elements in the form of non-local attention block~\citep{zhang2019self}, allowing it to capture distant interactions with fewer layers.
 We propose taking this approach one step further by replacing the CNN encoder and decoder with Vision Transformer (ViT) ~\citep{dosovitskiy2020image}, as shown in Figure~\ref{figs:overview}.
 Given sufficient data (for which unlabeled image data is plentiful) we find that ViT-VQGAN is less constrained by the inductive priors imposed by convolutions.
 Furthermore, ViT-VQGAN yields better computational efficiency on accelerators, and produces higher quality reconstructions, as shown in Table~\ref{tabs:vit_vs_cnn}.

 The encoder of ViT-VQGAN first maps $8{\times}8$ non-overlapping image patches into image tokens, followed by Transformer blocks, encoding a $256{\times}256$ resolution image into a $32{\times}32{=}1024$ token sequence.
 The decoder performs the inverse operation, mapping each image token from latent variables back to $8\times8$ image patches and regrouping them into a $256\times256$ image (see Figure~\ref{figs:overview}).
 At the output of transformer blocks, we apply a two-layer feed-forward network with a tanh activation layer in the middle.
-No activation is applied at the output of ViT-VQGAN encoder or decoder.
+No activation is applied at the output of ViT-VQGAN encoder or decoder (except the mean prediction of the logit-laplace loss).
+The sigmoid activation is applied for the mean prediction of the decoder due to the logit-laplace loss.
 We find that this simple approach yields high quality reconstructions without any noticeable grid artifacts.